smokyabdulrahman/Blockchain-Project4/README.md

 * I was able to identify the basic data model for a Blockchain application.
 * I was able to use LevelDB to persist the Blockchain data.
 * I was able to write algorithms for basic operations in the Blockchain.
+* I was able to write a flow for authorizing wallets to contribute to the block.